Pierre Soulages: Later career

 From 1987 to 1994, he produced 104 stained-glass windows for the Abbey of Sainte-Foy in Conques, prepared by around 700 tests at a small factory near Münster, Germany.
 A gallerist reflected the windows in the context of his paintings:

 Soulages was the first living artist to have been invited to exhibit at the state Hermitage Museum of St. Petersburg and later with the Tretyakov Gallery of Moscow (2001).

 In 2007, the Musée Fabre of Montpellier devoted an entire room to Soulages, presenting a donation he made to the city.
 It included twenty paintings dating from 1951 to 2006, among which were major works from the 1960s, two large "plus-black" works from the 1970s, and several large polyptychs.
 A retrospective was held at the Centre National d'Art et de Culture Georges Pompidou from October 2009 to March 2010.
 In 2010, the Museum of Mexico City presented a retrospective of paintings that also included an interview-video with the artist.

 In 2014, the Musée Soulages opened in Soulages' hometown of Rodez, as a place to permanently display his works and to house temporary contemporary exhibitions.
 Soulages and his wife donated 900 works.
 The paintings represent all stages of his work, from post-war oils to a phase of work he calls Outrenoir.
 It was the most complete display of work from his first 30 years.
-Some space in the museum is always reserved for exhibitions of other contemoprary artists, as Soulages had wanted from the beginning.
+Some space in the museum is always reserved for exhibitions of other contemporary artists, as Soulages had wanted from the beginning.

 In 2014, Soulages presented fourteen recent works in his first American exhibition in 10 years, at Dominique Lévy and Galerie Perrotin, New York.
 In September 2019, the Lévy Gorvy Gallery in New York held a major exhibition ahead of the retrospective at the Louvre Museum in December celebrating his 100th birthday.

 On 17 November 2021, his Peinture 195 x 130 cm, 4 août 1961, was auctioned for $20.2M, an auction record for the artist.